Peach Coffee Cake

 Elien Lewis

-This peach coffee cake is the perfect combination of soft, buttery cake, juicy fresh peaches, and a double layer of streusel.
+This peach coffee cake has a soft, buttery crumb, juicy fresh peaches, and a double layer of cinnamon streusel.
+Perfect for summer brunch or dessert.

 No ratings yet